tharso03/Tharso-Rossiter---Data-Analysis-Portfolio/README.md

 You can read my undergraduate thesis [here](./TCCTharsoRossiter.pdf).

 The package is avaliable in [this repository](https://github.com/tharso03/ZINARp).
 You can download it in R by running the code `install.packages("ZINARp")`.

+## Power BI dashboards

+I created two dashoards as part of the assignments for completing the Microsoft Power BI Desktop for Business Intelligence.
+You can view them [here](https://github.com/tharso03/PowerBI).

 # Certificates